maelys-mcardle/snowflake/docs/high-level-assembly.md

 ---  ---------  --------------  -----------
 00   ###        LABEL   LITERAL Assign a name to a LABEL.
 If no LITERAL is specified, LABEL acts as a comment.
 01   :::        BANK    LITERAL Assign a name to a BANK.
 This is then substituted by the interpreter like the mnemonics.
-02   OUT        DEVICE  BANK    Ouput to LCD / Printer / etc, as defined by DEVICE.
+02    <<        DEVICE  BANK    Ouput to LCD / Printer / etc, as defined by DEVICE.
                                 Each invocation of OUT is on its own new line.
-03   IN         DEVICE  BANK    Input from Buttons / etc, as defined by DEVICE.
+03    >>        DEVICE  BANK    Input from Buttons / etc, as defined by DEVICE.
                                 The value is stored in the BANK after the ENTER key is pressed.
 04   =          BANK1   BANK2   Copy BANK2 contents to BANK1.
 If BANK2 is not specified, clears BANK1.
 ```